BDC Hamburger Icon

 8. Increase flexibility about when and where employees work.

-Flexibility can improve employees’ physical and mental health and even reduce turnover.
+Flexibility can improve employees’ physical and mental health and reduce employee turnover.

 9. Give employees more autonomy.

 When employees have high work demands and low job control, it hurts their mental health and reduces employee satisfaction.
-Allow employees to make more decisions without consulting a supervisor, and empower them with more training and looser permissions.
-In addition to improving employee health, this flexibility improves job performance.
+Allow employees to make more decisions without consulting a supervisor and empower them with more training and freer permissions.
+In addition to improving employee health, this flexibility can boost job performance.

 10. Schedule employees consistently and predictably.